kit-data-manager/ro-crate-java/README.md

 Keep in mind that, if you want to use AutomaticPreview, you have to install ro-crate-html-js via `npm install --global ro-crate-html-js` first.

-For StaticPreview, the constuctor is a bit different, such that it looks as follows:
+For StaticPreview, the constructor is a bit different, such that it looks as follows:

 ```java
 File pathToMainPreviewHtml = new File("localPath");